afkhamis/DS642-OOP/Project/readme.md

 Submission Requirements

 Your submission should include distributed\_pcg.cpp and the report pdf.
 The report must detail your implementation strategy, performance comparisons, scalability results, and any insights or challenges you encountered throughout the assignment.
-Ensure your code is well-documented and follows the assignment specifications closely.
+Ensure your code is well-documented and follows the assignment specifications closely. **Milestone 1:** i and ii; **Milestone 2:** iii, iv, and v.

 ##